Brakistad/2DSurvivorsCourse/README.md

 - `Enemy.gd`: This script handles the enemy's movements and actions.
 - `HealthComponent.gd`: This script manages the health of game characters.

-(Add more files and their descriptions as needed)
+(More files and their descriptions as needed)

 ## How to Run